-A decrepit prison dormitory is being transformed into a museum.
+A decrepit prison building is being transformed into a museum.
 This video provides a look at the current status of the building.
 The structure, vacated in 2001, is in extreme disrepair.
-There is no heat, plumbing, nor electricity.
-The walls are peeling lead-based paint.
+There is no heat, plumbing, or electricity.
+The walls are peeling, multi-layered lead-based paint.
 Cell bars are rusting.
-The ceiling rains down asbestos laced insulation.
-Yet by summer 2017 it is anticipated that the building will be cleaned and ready for the installation of exciting exhibits about the history of the former D.C.
+The ceiling rains down asbestos-laced insulation.
+Yet by winter 2018 it is anticipated that the building will be cleaned and ready for the installation of compelling new exhibits about the history of the former D.C.
 Correctional Facility in Lorton, Virginia.
+Included in the experience will be the 38 original cells housed in the building.
 One unique part of that story focuses on the courageous women who were imprisoned at the Workhouse a century ago for demanding the right to vote.
 The sacrifices of these heroic suffragists will be honored at the opening of the new museum.

 This video shows the state of renovations as of October, 2016.